speedment/speedment-doc/pages/hazelcast.md

 ### Class Definitions
 The `HazelcastToolBundle` automatically generates `ClassDefinition` objects for each entity type. `ClassDefinitiona` are used by Hazelcast to internally define how the entity classes look like.
-For the Sakila sample database table "film" the following `ClassDefinition` are generated:
+For the Sakila sample database table "film", the following `ClassDefinition` objects are generated:
 ```java
 public class FilmClassDefinition extends GeneratedFilmClassDefinition {}
 ```